A narrative of the history of the Minters of Eyke, Suffolk

 J. A. R. KINGHAM.

-Stuart was the informant for his mother's death in 1938, when both he and his mother were living at 'Leahurst', 134 Hadley Road, New Barnet.
-Stuart did not marry and retired to Dawlish, Devon, with his brother Reginald.
-Stuart continued to live at 13 Park Road until he died, at Dawlish Hospital, on 6 May 1973, at the age of 81.
+In 1932, Stuart was living with his mother and his younger brother, Reginald, at 390 Merlin Crescent, Little Stanmore.
+He was the informant for his mother’s death in 1938, when both he and his mother were living at “Leahurst”, 134 Hadley Road, New Barnet.
+By 1939 he had moved in with Reginald at 207A Deansbrook Road, Edgware.
+Stuart did not marry and retired to Dawlish, Devon, with Reginald, where they lived at 13 Park Road.
+Stuart continued to live there until his death at Dawlish Hospital on 6 May 1973, at the age of 81.
 The cause of death was cardiovascular degeneration.

 - Bernard (usually known as Leslie) married Dorothy Evelyn Bull, the 31-year-old daughter of the late George John Bull, a coach painter, at the Register Office, Willesden, Middlesex on 11 October 1931, at the age of 33.
-He was working at the time as a civil servant and living at 108 Review Road.
-They had two children: John B (born in 1937 in the Hampstead area) and Trevor Howard.
-Bernard died on 22 January 1980 at St Mary's Hospital, Praed Street, Westminster, at the age of 81.
+He was working at the time as a civil servant, doing clerical duties at the Inland Revenue, and lived at 108 Review Road.
+In 1932 the couple were living at 391 Merlin Crescent, Stanmore.
+They had two children: John Bernan (born in 1937 in the Hampstead area) and Trevor Howard.
+In 1939 Bernard, Dorothy and John were living at 26 Hillside, Wembley.
+Bernard died on 22 January 1980 at St Mary’s Hospital, Praed Street, Westminster, at the age of 81.
+He was cremated on 25 January.
 His last address was 20 Tickford House, Lisson Green Estate, NW8.
-The cause of death was cerebro vascular accident (probably a stroke) and staph aureus infected shingles.
+The cause of death was a “cerebro vascular accident” (probably a stroke) and staph aureus infected shingles.

 Walter died on 8 October 1930 at Queen Mary's Hospital at the age of 70.
 The cause of death was given as heart failure and bronchopneumonia.
 His occupation at the time of death is recorded as pianoforte tuner.
 His residence was still 26 Earlham Grove.